selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## Patience

 "Fear both the heat and the cold of your heart, and try to have patience, if you can"

+Boredom not something to get rid of, it leads to creativity

 Treat people with kindness and respect, out of self-respect and principle, even when they don't deserve it.